kaipak/data-science-notebooks/README.md

-# Machine Learning Experiments
+# Notebooks
-Notebooks and experiments from MOOCs, courses, and prototyping models.
+Notebooks, prototypes, experiments in Jupyter (or Jupyter-like) notebooks.